tiballion/googleauthor/README.md

-# googleauthor
+# Google author

-Simple website made with React &amp; Vite to do requests with the google book API
+##### Simple website made with React &amp; Vite to do requests with the google book API

+Libraries used:

+- React
+- TailwindCSS
+- React Icons